geudde/attic-chest/pages/13.reference/01.porden/docs.md

 u So may a daughter's heart thy deeds approve,
 " And gratitude illume the torch of love."
-I ceas'd : for on the solemn stiluess fell,
+I ceas'd: for on the solemn stiluess fell,
-Awful and deep, the convent's matin bell :
+Awful and deep, the convent's matin bell:
 I wav'd my hand, Alonzo sigh'd ' Farewel.'